axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-05-Solana-GMP-v1.0.0.md

 - `--runAs $RUN_AS_ACCOUNT` is only required for devnet-amplifier.
 Do not use `--runAs` for stagenet, testnet, or mainnet.
 - Add a community post for the mainnet proposal. i.e: https://community.axelar.network/t/proposal-add-its-hub-to-mainnet/3227

-5. Register stellar gateway at the Router
+5. Register Solana gateway at the Router

 ```bash
 node cosmwasm/submit-proposal.js execute \